wikimedia/mediawiki-extensions-AdvancedSearch/docs/settings.md

 wfLoadExtension( 'AdvancedSearch' );
 $wgAdvancedSearchNamespacePresets = [
 	'my-custom-preset' => [
-		'enabled': true, // indication that this preset should be shown to the user 'namespaces' => [ '1', '11' ], // list of namespaces to include in this preset 'label' => 'my-custom-preset-label-id' // id of the translation to use to label the preset checkbox ]
+		'enabled' => true, // indication that this preset should be shown to the user 'namespaces' => [ '1', '11' ], // list of namespaces to include in this preset 'label' => 'my-custom-preset-label-id' // id of the translation to use to label the preset checkbox ],
 ];
 ```